 Off-page SEO refers to any SEO tactics that don’t include modifying or adding content to your website.

-Off-page SEO and link building were once frequently conflated, however, there are really a number of off-page SEO tactics you may utilize, including:
+Off-page SEO and link building were once frequently conflated.
+However, there are several off-page SEO tactics you may utilize, including:

-These tactics help users and search engines understand your website better while also increasing its authority, trust, and relevancy.
+These tactics help users and search engines better understand your website while increasing its authority, trust, and relevancy.

 Consider it like this: